avinash-mall/llamafile-streamlit/README.md

 # Chat Assistant Application

-This repository contains a Streamlit application for interacting with an OpenAI model.
+This repository contains a Streamlit application for interacting with an OpenAI compatible model.
 The application supports various file uploads, real-time system monitoring, and customizable prompts for dynamic interaction with the model.

+It offers two main features:
+1. **LLamafile Chatbot**: An interactive chatbot interface.
+2. **Text Summarizer**: A tool for summarizing text from various file formats.

 ## Features

-- **OpenAI API Integration**: Easily interact with the OpenAI model using customizable prompts.
+- **OpenAI API Integration**: Easily interact with the OpenAI compatible model api using customizable prompts.
+- **Chatbot**: Interact with the AI model using a conversational interface.
-- **File Upload and Text Extraction**: Supports multiple file types (PDF, DOCX, images, etc.) and extracts text for processing.
+- **Text Summarizer**: Upload files in different formats (PDF, DOCX, images, etc.) and get concise summaries.
-- **Real-time System Monitoring**: Monitors and displays CPU usage, memory usage, and model health status.
+- **OCR Support**: Extract text from images and scanned PDFs using EasyOCR.
-- **Advanced Settings**: Fine-tune model parameters such as temperature, top_p, frequency_penalty, and presence_penalty.
+- **Advanced Settings**: Customize parameters such as temperature, top-p, frequency penalty, presence penalty, and more.
+- **Real-time Metrics**: Display CPU, memory usage, and model health status.

 ## Installation